Help others to be mothers - #ExtendTheLimit on social egg freezing

 The #ExtendTheLimit campaign launched in October 2019, receiving widespread media coverage.
 Just five months later, the campaign celebrated its first major success when the Government announced a public consultation on extending the 10-year limit for eggs, as well as for sperm and embryos.

 Caroline Dinenage, who was the Government's Minister of State for Care when this consultation was launched, says: 'No woman should ever be denied the choice to become a mother, especially when our advancements in technology mean eggs and sperm can now be stored for longer.
 Clearly there is a need to reconsider this limit.'

 The #ExtendTheLimit campaign is also supported by politicians including the Crossbench Peer Baroness Ruth Deech, who has discussed the issue in the House of Lords.

 Please sign and share the #ExtendTheLimit petition, to show the Government why this unfair, discriminatory and outdated law needs to change now.

 How you can help

-Respond online to the UK Government's public consultation, before this consulation closes on Tuesday 5 May 2020.
+Responding online to the UK Government's public consultation, before this consulation closes on 5 May 2020.